statengeneraal/laws-markdown/verdrag/verdrag/tot/regeling/van/de/walvisvangst/BWBV0005482/README.md

 c) There shall be received such observers as the member countries may arrange to place on factory ships and land stations or groups of land stations of other member countries.
 The observers shall be appointed by the Commission acting through its Secretary and paid by the Government nominating them.

 22. Gunners and crews of factory ships, land stations, and whale catchers, shall be engaged on such terms that their remuneration shall depend to a considerable extent upon such factors as the species, size and yield of whales and not merely upon the number of the whales taken.
 No bonus or other remuneration shall be paid to the gunners or crews of whale catchers in respect of the taking of lactating whales.

 23. Whales must be measured when at rest on deck or platform after the hauling out wire and grasping device have been released, by means of a tape-measure made of a non-stretching material.
-The zero end of the tape-measure shall be attached to a spike or stable device to be positioned on the deck or platform abreast of one end of the whale.
+The zero end of the tapemeasure shall be attached to a spike or stable device to be positioned on the deck or platform abreast of one end of the whale.
 Alternatively the spike may be stuck into the tail fluke abreast of the apex of the notch.
 The tape-measure shall be held taut in a straight line parallel to the deck and the whale’s body, and other than in exceptional circumstances along the whale’s back, and read abreast of the other end of the whale.
 The ends of the whale for measurement purposes shall be the tip of the upper jaw, or in sperm whales the most forward part of the head, and the apex of the notch between the tail flukes.
 Measurements shall be logged to the nearest foot or 0.1 metre.
 That is to say, any whale between 75 feet 6 inches and 76 feet 6 inches shall be logged as 76 feet, and any whale between 76 feet 6 inches and 77 feet 6 inches shall be logged as 77 feet.
 Similarly, any whale between 10.15 metres and 10.25 metres shall be logged as 10.2 metres, and any whale between 10.25 metres and 10.35 metres shall be logged as 10.3 metres.
 The measurement of any whale which falls on an exact half foot or 0.05 metre shall be logged at the next half foot or 0.05 metre, e.g. 76 feet 6 inches precisely shall be logged as 77 feet and 10.25 metres precisely shall be logged as 10.3 metres.
 ###VI.
-INFORMATION REQUIRED
+Information required

 24.

 a) All whale catchers operating in conjunction with a factory ship shall report by radio to the factory ship:

-1) the time when each whale is taken
+1. the time when each whale is taken

-2) its species, and
+2. its species, and

-3) its marking effected pursuant to paragraph 20(b).
+3. its marking effected pursuant to paragraph 20(*b*).

-b) The information specified in sub-paragraph a) of this paragraph shall be entered immediately by a factory ship in a permanent record which shall be available at all times for examination by the whaling inspectors; and in addition there shall be entered in such permanent record the following information as soon as it becomes available:
+b) The information specified in sub-paragraph (*a*) of this paragraph shall be entered immediately by a factory ship in a permanent record which shall be available at all times for examination by the whaling inspectors; and in addition there shall be entered in such permanent record the following information as soon as it becomes available:

-1) time of hauling up for treatment
+1. time of hauling up for treatment

-2) length, measured pursuant to paragraph 23
+2. length, measured pursuant to paragraph 23

-3) sex
+3. sex

-4) if female, whether lactating
+4. if female, whether lactating

-5) length and sex of foetus, if present, and
+5. length and sex of foetus, if present, and

-6) a full explanation of each infraction.
+6. a full explanation of each infraction.

-c) A record similar to that described in sub-paragraph (b) of this paragraph shall be maintained by land stations, and all of the information mentioned in the said sub-paragraph shall be entered therein as soon as available.
+c) A record similar to that described in sub-paragraph (*b*) of this paragraph shall be maintained by land stations, and all of the information mentioned in the said sub-paragraph shall be entered therein as soon as available.

-d) A record similar to that described in sub-paragraph (b) of this paragraph shall be maintained by “small-type whaling” operations conducted from shore or by pelagic fleets, and all of this information mentioned in the said sub-paragraph shall be entered therein as soon as available.
+d) A record similar to that described in sub-paragraph (*b*) of this paragraph shall be maintained by “small-type whaling” operations conducted from shore or by pelagic fleets, and all of this information mentioned in the said sub-paragraph shall be entered therein as soon as available.

 25.

 a) All Contracting Governments shall report to the Commission for all whale catchers operating in conjunction with factory ships and land stations the following information:

-1) methods used to kill each whale, other than a harpoon, and in particular compressed air
+1. methods used to kill each whale, other than a harpoon, and in particular compressed air;

-2) number of whales struck but lost.
+2. number of whales struck but lost.

-b) A record similar to that described in sub-paragraph a) of this paragraph shall be maintained by vessels engaged in “small-type whaling” operations and by native peoples taking species listed in paragraph 1, and all the information mentioned in the said sub-paragraph shall be entered therein as soon as available, and forwarded by Contracting Governments to the Commission.
+b) A record similar to that described in sub-paragraph (*a*) of this paragraph shall be maintained by vessels engaged in “small-type whaling” operations and by native peoples taking species listed in paragraph 1, and all the information mentioned in the said sub-paragraph shall be entered therein as soon as available, and forwarded by Contracting Governments to the Commission.

 26.